NightwindDev/Tweak-Tutorial/p11_subclassWrapper.md

 ## Demystifying the %subclass wrapper from Logos

-* Logos has an underrated wrapper known as `%subclass`, which is if you know to use, it can be quite useful.
+* Logos has an underrated wrapper known as `%subclass`, which if you know to use, it can be quite useful.

-* In a nutshell, what it does is it creates and registers a custom class at runtime, to which you can add properties and methods (ivars are not yet supported).
+* In a nutshell, what it does is it creates and registers a custom class at runtime, to which you can add methods and properties (ivars are not yet supported).

 ## How is this useful?